 Visit Golden Tulip Hotel Central to experience what true hospitality feels like.
 Giving people a warm welcome might not have been invented here, but it is deeply ingrained in our DNA.
-And by that we mean a most luxurious form of hospitality, according to the Burgundian tradition.
-A tradition we as THE family of hoteliers in ’s-Hertogenbosch have perpetuated for four generations.
+And by that we mean a most luxurious form of hospitality, according to the true Burgundian tradition.
+A tradition we as the family of hoteliers in ’s-Hertogenbosch have perpetuated for four generations.
 In the traditon of the first inhabitants of this historic building that dwelled here over 600 years ago.

 Let’s go back to 1422

 It’s 1422.
 Dirck de Roover, a knight and generous inhabitant of ’s-Hertogenbosch, bestowed the title Lord of the Nemelaer upon himself and constructed a fortified home for himself, De Leeuwenborgh.
 Here he received the movers and shakers of ’s-Hertogenbosch during legendary boisterous times.
 And Jheronimus Bosch was yet to be born (more or less opposite us).
 The latter gathered pleasant inspiration here.
 As did Emperor Maximilian of Austria and his wife Bianca Maria Sforza who enjoyed themselfs to the fullest sometime later.
 And those are just a few names.